Qalawun complex: Historical context and background

-The Qalawun Complex was built over the ruins of the Fatimid Western Palace, with several halls in the Palace.
-It took Qalawun half a decade to construct his monument after he consolidated his rule and fought off the Mongols in Syria.
+The Qalawun complex was built over the ruins of the Fatimid Western Palace, with several halls in the palace.
+Unlike most later Mamluk sultans, Qalawun did not begin construction on his funerary complex right after coming to power but did so many years later, after he consolidated his rule and fought off the Mongols in Syria.
 The structure is situated in the heart of Cairo, on the prestigious Bayn al-Qasrayn street, and has been a center for important Islamic religious and court ceremonies and rituals for centuries, stretching from the Mamluk dynasty through the Ottoman Empire.

-This complex is one of many beautiful Mamluk buildings that made Cairo a flourishing metropolis in the 13th through 16th centuries.
+This complex is one of many Mamluk buildings that made Cairo a flourishing metropolis in the 13th through 16th centuries.
 It is one of many pious complexes (fully-integrated multifunctional complexes often centered around the tomb of religious figures or patrons that included turbas or funerary complexes, khanqahs, and other buildings) that served many purposes including exalting the patron through displays of their wealth, piety, and legitimacy.

-Construction and Controversy
+Construction and controversy

 The funerary complex of Sultan al-Mansur Sayf al-Din Qalawun, including both madrasa and mausoleum reportedly took 13 months to build, and was under construction from 1284 to August 1285.
 This fact is remarkable considering the size and scope of the complex.
 The hospital took less than six months to complete, the mausoleum and madrasa each taking about four months.
 The building project was supervised by emir ‘Alam al-Din Sanjar al-Shuja‘i al-Mansuri (عَلَمُ الدِّينِ سَنْجَرُ الشُّجَاعِيُّ المَنْصُورِيُّ, romanised: ʿAlam ad-Dīn Sanǧar aš-Šuǧāʿī al-Manṣūrī), whose speedy completion of this massive project through illicit methods resulted in controversy and enduring negative associations with the monument.
-In al-Maqrīzī’s history of Cairo’s monuments, he reports that construction of the complex was completed by the forced labor of builders, passers-by in the area, and Mongol prisoners of war, all of which reportedly were subject to “brutal abuse.”
+In al-Maqrīzī's history of Cairo's monuments, he reports that construction of the complex was completed by the forced labor of builders, passers-by in the area, and Mongol prisoners of war, all of which reportedly were subject to "brutal abuse."
 In addition to employing brutal labor practices, Sanjar also illegally acquired properties and forcibly evicted their inhabitants to complete the complex.
 The means by which this complex was built even caused some religious scholars to call for the boycotting of such complexes.
 Despite the controversy surrounding its construction, after its completion, the complex was considered one of the most beautiful buildings at that time, where it included a school (madrasa), a hospital (bimaristan) and a mausoleum, with an intricate dome.
 Historians claim that the columns holding the mausoleum structure were made of granite, marble, and other materials that were taken from al-Salih's (Qalawun's master) palace and citadel in Roda Island.
 The complex was built in three stages, where the Hospital was finished first, the Mausoleum and then finally the school.